We are working for a future where more people have a say in the future of health and research.

 Our public dialogue works aims to ensure our policy advice is shaped by the views of wider society.
 Public dialogue has formed a key part of several of our major policy reports, including:

 The Academy is a highly valued source of comment on medical science in the media.
-We work with journalists and the Science Media Centre to enable our Fellows to comment on medical science stories in broadcast and print media.
+We work with journalists and the Science Media Centre to enable our Fellows and grant awardees to comment on medical science stories in broadcast and print media.

-A full archive of press releases issued by the Academy is available in our News section.
+A full archive of press releases issued by the Academy is available here.

 We support a culture in which medical scientists are encouraged to communicate about their work, and about their lives outside work.

 We ensure the early career researchers we support are given opportunities to develop their communications skills through providing training and skills workshops and advice for getting the most out of a career in science on our Learning Hub.
 We are signatories to both the Concordat on Openness on Animal Research and the Concordat for Engaging the Public with Research.

 We also encourage researchers at all stages of their careers to share their stories and advice for others through the MedSciLife project.